mudasarahmad42/learn-cloud-development/README.md

 # ☁️ Cloud Development Learning Journey

 Welcome to my personal cloud development journey! 🚀
-This repository serves as a living portfolio of my exploration into cloud technologies — primarily focusing on **Microsoft Azure**, integrated with my background in **.NET** and **Angular** development.
+This repository serves as a living portfolio of my exploration into cloud technologies, primarily focusing on **Microsoft Azure**.

 ---